-Baum, Charlotte, Paula Hyman, and Sonya Michel.
-The Jewish Woman in America (1974).
+Baum, Charlotte, Paula Hyman, and Sonya Michel, eds.
+The Jewish Woman in America.
+New York: Dial Press 1976.

-Glenn, Susan.
-Daughters of the Shtetel: Life and Labor in the Immigrant Generation (1990).
+Glenn, Susan A. Daughters of the Shtetel: Life and Labor in the Immigrant Generation.
+Ithica: Cornell University Press, 1990.

 Heinze, Andrew.
 Adapting to Abundance: Jewish Immigrants, Mass Consumption, and the Search for American Identity.
 New York: Columbia University Press, 1990.

 Hyman, Paula E. Gender and Assimilation in Modern Jewish History: The Roles and Representations of Women.
 Seattle and London: University of Washington Press, 1995.

 Prell, Riv-Ellen.
-Fighting to Become Americans: Jews, Gender and the Anxiety of Assimilation (1999).
+Fighting to Become Americans: Jews, Gender and the Anxiety of Assimilation.
+Boston: Beacon Press, 1999.

 Roediger, David.
-The Wages of Whiteness: Race and the Making of the American Working Class (1991).
+The Wages of Whiteness: Race and the Making of the American Working Class London: Verso Press 1991.

 The most significant discussions of Jewish Mothers and Fathers are: